Dansby Swanson Player Props: Cubs vs. Angels

 Dansby Swanson At The Plate

-- Swanson is hitting .270 with 13 doubles, two triples, six home runs and 32 walks.
+- Swanson has 13 doubles, two triples, six home runs and 33 walks while hitting .266.

-- Among the qualifying hitters, he ranks 55th in batting average, while his on-base percentage ranks 35th and he is 87th in slugging.
+- Among the qualifying hitters in MLB, his batting average ranks 62nd, his on-base percentage ranks 32nd, and he is 96th in the league in slugging.

-- He has hit a long ball in 10.2% of his games this year, and 2.3% of his plate appearances.
+- He has gone deep in 10.0% of his games this season, and 2.2% of his plate appearances.

-- In 30.5% of his games this year, Swanson has had at least one RBI.
-He's picked up more than one in 11.9% and driven in three or more of his team's runs in one contest.
+- Swanson has had at least one RBI in 30.0% of his games this year (18 of 60), with two or more RBI seven times (11.7%).
+He has also accounted for three or more of his team's runs in one contest.

-- He has scored in 37.3% of his games this season, with more than one run scored in 10.2%.
+- He has scored in 22 games this season (36.7%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.